ffmdn13/laravel-todolist/README.md

 9. Routing and middleware

 ## Basic features of the application
-And the project has basic features that ordinary web application has such as:
+the application has basic features that ordinary web application has such as:
 1. User login and registrasion (does not implement email verification system)
 2. Forget password (does not implement email verification system)
 3. User personalization and profile setting